Estimating Treatment Effects in Networks under Unknown Exposure Mappings: Problem Setup

 \textbf{Assumptions.}\; We adopt the Markov assumption: only directly connected instances influence each other.
-The Directed Acyclic Graph (DAG) of the assumed causal structure is visualized in \Cref{fig:causal graph} \citep{greenland1999causal,ogburn2014causal}.
-Three mutually connected instances $i,j,$ and $k$ are shown.
-The features of a unit $i$, $\mathbf{X}_i$, influence both the treatment $T$ and outcome $Y$ of itself as well as of its neighbors.
-The treatment $T_i$, in turn, affects the outcome of both itself and its neighbors.
-The arrows from $\mathbf{X}_k$ and $T_k$ to $Y_j$, and from $\mathbf{X}_j$ and $T_j$ to $Y_k$ are omitted for visual clarity.
+The Directed Acyclic Graph (DAG) of the assumed causal structure is visualized in \Cref{fig:causal graph} for three mutually connected instances, $i,j,$ and $k$ \citep{greenland1999causal,ogburn2014causal}.
+The covariates of unit $i$, $\mathbf{X}_i$, influence the treatment and outcome of both the unit itself and its neighbors.
+The treatment $T_i$, in turn, affects the outcomes of the unit and its neighbors.
+The arrows from $\mathbf{X}_k$ and $T_k$ to $Y_j$, and from $\mathbf{X}_j$ and $T_j$ to $Y_k$, are omitted for visual clarity.

-We further assume access to observational data $\mathcal{D} = \bigl(\{\mathbf{x}_i,t_i,y_i,\}_{i=1}^{|\mathcal{V}|};\mathcal{G}\bigr)$.
-Importantly, this data does not necessarily come from a randomized controlled trial (RCT), and a treatment assignment mechanism might be present, as represented in the DAG in \cref{fig:causal graph} by the arrows from a unit's features to its own treatment and the treatments of its neighbors.
+We further assume access to an observational dataset $\mathcal{D} = \bigl(\{\mathbf{x}_i,t_i,y_i\}_{i=1}^{|\mathcal{V}|};\mathcal{G}\bigr)$.
+Importantly, this data does not necessarily come from a randomized controlled trial (RCT), and treatment assignment may depend on covariates, as represented in the DAG by the arrows from a unit's covariates to its own treatment and the treatments of its neighbors.
+We assume that the treatments and relevant covariates of a node's neighbors can be summarized by an exposure mapping \citep{aronow2017estimating}, but we do \emph{not} assume that its form is known.
+Instead, HINet learns a neighborhood representation jointly with outcome prediction.
+While this representation is used to predict potential outcomes, it should not be interpreted as recovering the underlying exposure mapping.

-For the exposure mapping, i.e., a function $z: \mathcal{T}^{\mathcal{N}_i} \times \mathcal{X}^{\mathcal{N}_i} \rightarrow \mathbb{R}$ that maps treatments of neighbors in the network, together with their relevant features, to an exposure $z_i$ \citep{aronow2017estimating}, we only assume its existence.
-Hence, in contrast to other recent work \citep{ma2021causal,jiang2022estimating,chendoubly} that assumes a predefined form, we estimate this function from data.

-Finally, the classical assumptions from causal inference are slightly modified to ensure identifiability in a network setting \citep{forastiere2021identification,jiang2022estimating}:
+Finally, we adapt the classical assumptions from causal inference to ensure identifiability in the interference setting \citep{forastiere2021identification,jiang2022estimating}:

 \textit{Consistency:} If $T_i=t_i$ and $\mathbf{T}_{\mathcal{N}_i} = \mathbf{t}_{\mathcal{N}_i},$ then $Y_i = Y_i(t_i,\mathbf{t}_{\mathcal{N}_i})$.

 \textit{Overlap:} $\exists \ \delta \in (0,1)$ such that $\delta < p(T_i=t_i,\mathbf{T}_{\mathcal{N}_i}=\mathbf{t}_{\mathcal{N}_i}\mid\mathbf{X}_i=\mathbf{x}_i,\mathbf{X}_{\mathcal{N}_i}=\mathbf{x}_{\mathcal{N}_i}) < 1-\delta$.